pytroll/satpy/doc/source/index.rst

 Go to the Satpy project_ page for source code and downloads.

-It is designed to be easily extendable to support any meteorological satellite by the creation of plugins (readers, compositors, writers, etc).
+Satpy is designed to be easily extendable to support any meteorological satellite by the creation of plugins (readers, compositors, writers, etc).
 The table at the bottom of this page shows the input formats supported by the base Satpy installation.

 .. note::